vonbecmann/earley-parser/repository/EarleyParser-Core.package/JERule.class/README.md

-a rule of the grammar
+a rule of the grammar.

+	head -> body.

+head or left hand-side.
+body or right hand-side.